nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

 Manual ownCloud Upgrade
 =======================

-Always start by making a fresh backup & disabling all 3rd party apps.
+Always start by making a fresh backup and disabling all 3rd party apps.

 Put your server in maintenance mode.
 This prevents new logins, locks the sessions of logged-in users, and displays a status screen so users know what is